john-patterson/KLispIDE/README.md

 Here are the highlighted parts:
  1. The Run menu.
 This is where you can execute the code from the code area.
 Simply press `Run` > `Run entire file`.
  2. The code area.
 This where you author your code.
 Note the syntax highlighting and line numbers.
  3. The Scope Inspector tab.
-This tab launches [the Scope Inspector](#The%20Scope%20Inspector).
  4. The Results Viewer tab.
-This tab launches [the Results Viewer](#The%20Results%20Viewer).

 ### The Scope Inspector
 ![Screenshot of the Scope Inspector](static/screenshots/scope_viewer.png)